The Sport Premium at Heath Fields Primary

 - The PE curriculum has developed to included new activities such as orienteering, golf and badminton.

-- The range of sporting clubs has increased in 2016-2017 to include rounders, cricket and basketball
+- The range of sporting clubs has increased in 2018-19 to include rounders, cricket and basketball and lunchtime activities

 - Specific groups of children who may have a special need or a reluctance to participate in PE can be targeted and given opportunity to engage in physical activity.

 - In 2017 opportunities for children to participate in daily physical activity increased with the introduction of the daily mile into years 5 and 2.
-A sports coach also organises and runs a range of physical activities at lunchtimes.
+This has been extended to include years 3 and 4.